cikelengfeng/HTTPIDL/README.md

 ```

-You can write HTTP request code like following now:
+You can send HTTP request by following code:
 ```
 import HTTPIDL